-1 year \$ 331
+1 year \$ 336

-3 years 705
+3 years 716

-5 years 1,102
+5 years 1,120

-10 years 2,003
+10 years 2,034

-\ The estimated annual expenses are based upon the estimated trust size for the Portfolio determined as of the initial date of deposit.
+^{} The estimated annual expenses are based upon the estimated trust size for the Portfolio determined as of the initial date of deposit.
 Because certain of the operating expenses are fixed amounts, if the Portfolio does not reach the estimated size, or if the value of the Portfolio or number of outstanding units decline over the life of the trust, or if the actual amount of the operating expenses exceeds the estimated amounts, the actual amount of the operating expenses per 100 units would exceed the estimated amounts.
 In some cases, the actual amount of operating expenses may substantially differ from the amounts reflected above.

 The maximum sales charge is 2.75% of the Public Offering Price per Unit.
 There is no initial sales charge at a Public Offering Price of \$10 or less.
 If the Public Offering Price exceeds \$10 per Unit, the initial sales charge is the difference between the total sales charge (maximum of 2.75% of the Public Offering Price) and the sum of the remaining deferred sales charge and the creation and development fee.
-The deferred sales charge is fixed at \$0.225 per Unit and accrues daily from September 10, 2023 through February 9, 2024.
+The deferred sales charge is fixed at \$0.225 per Unit and accrues daily from March 10, 2025 through August 9, 2025.
 Your Portfolio pays a proportionate amount of this charge on the 10th day of each month beginning in the accrual period until paid in full.
 The combination of the initial and deferred sales charges comprises the "transactional sales charge".
 The creation and development fee is fixed at \$0.05 per Unit and is paid at the earlier of the end of the initial offering period (anticipated to be three months) or six months following the Initial Date of Deposit.
 For more detail, see "Public Offering Price - General."

-Essential Informa ition
+Essential Inforn nation

 Unit Price at Initial Date of Deposit \$10.0000

-Initial Date of Deposit May 19, 2023
+Initial Date of Deposit November 14, 2024

-Mandatory Termination Date May 16, 2025
+Mandatory Termination Date November 19, 2026

-Historical 12 Month Distribution \$0.5446 per Unit
+Historical 12 Month Distribution 1 \$0.5105 per Unit

-Record Dates 10th day of each month
+Record Dates 2 10th day of each month

-Distribution Dates 25th day of each month
+Distribution Dates 2 25th day of each month

-CUSIP Numbers Cash - 46146X782
+CUSIP Numbers Cash - 46151C541

-Reinvest - 46146X790
+Reinvest - 46151C558

-Fe e Based Cash - 46146X808
+F ee Based Cash - 46151C566

-Fee B ased Reinvest - 46146X816
+Fee Based Reinvest - 46151C574

-- 1 As of close of business day prior to Initial Date of Deposit.
+- 1 As of the close of business on the day prior to Initial Date of Deposit.
+Dividend payments are not assured and therefore the amount of future dividend income to your Portfolio is uncertain.
 The actual distributions you receive will vary from this per Unit amount due to changes in the Portfolio's fees and expenses, in actual income received by the Portfolio, currency fluctuations and with changes in the Portfolio such as the acquisition or liquidation of securities.
-See "Rights of Unitholders--Historical and Estimated Distributions." - 2 The Trustee will make distributions of income and capital on each monthly Distribution Date to Unitholders of record on the preceding Record Date, provided that the total cash held for distribution equals at least \$0.01 per Unit on such Record Date.
+The Historical 12 Month Distributions per Unit amount shown is based upon the weighted average of the actual distributions paid by the securities included in your Portfolio over the 12 Months preceding the Initial Date of Deposit, divided by the Portfolio's initial public offering price of \$10 per unit, and reduced by the anticipated per Unit fees and expenses which will be incurred when investing in your Portfolio.
+See "Rights of Unitholders Historical 12 Month Distributions." - 2 The Trustee will make distributions of income and capital on each monthly Distribution Date to Unitholders of record on the preceding Record Date, provided that the total cash held for distribution equals at least \$0.01 per Unit on such Record Date.
 Undistributed income and capital will be distributed on the next Distribution Date on which the total cash held for distribution equals at least \$0.01 per Unit.